T

 +

-While credit and debit cards are widely accepted in Krakow, especially in shops, restaurants, and hotels, it's advisable to carry some Polish Złoty (PLN) for smaller purchases, local markets like Stary Kleparz, or smaller cafes and taxis.
-Bringing around 200-300 PLN per person for a few days should be sufficient for incidentals.
-ATMs are widely available for withdrawals if needed.
+While credit cards are widely accepted in Krakow, especially in hotels, restaurants, and larger shops, it's advisable to carry some cash.
+For smaller purchases, local markets, or taxis, having Polish Zloty (PLN) is convenient.
+Bringing around 200-300 PLN per person for a few days should be sufficient for incidental expenses, but this can vary based on your spending habits.

 Is Krakow safe at night?